-Long term planning for Foundation 1 and 2 follow the EYFS Framework 2021 for Mathematics.
+Long term planning for Foundation 1 and 2 follow the EYFS for problem solving, reasoning and maths.
 Year 1 - 6 follow The White Rose Scheme.

-Medium term planning is taken from the relevant document and incorporated into school proformas and stored on The Staff Share.
-This planning is adapted in the light of assessment data and priority will be given to teaching areas of needing development.
+Medium term planning is taken from the relevant document and incorporated into School proformas and stored on The Staff Share.
+This planning is adapted in the light of assessment data and priority will be given to teaching areas of weakness.

-Short term planning gives details of daily lessons including objectives, learning outcomes, activities, differentiation and the key role of support staff.
-This will be flexible and dynamic so it can be adapted following teacher assessment.
+Short term planning gives details of daily lessons including objectives, learning outcomes, activities, differentiation and role of support staff.
+This will be flexible and dynamic so it can be adapted following Teacher assessment.